We Are Here To Support Your Adventure

 You can find many budget friendly options for eating out in Geneva, Many small kebab shops and pizza parlors start around CHF 10.
 More established restaurants generally start at CHF 25-30 or more.

-Rue de Marche is an outdoor shopping center located next to Old Town Geneva, and has a variety of popular stores, boutiques and markets.
+- Rue de Marché: An outdoor shopping center located next to Old Town Geneva with a variety of popular stores, boutiques and markets.
+Easily accessible from Place Bel-Air.

-Balexert, the largest shopping mall in French Switzerland, offers an indoor shopping experience, and also features a cinema, bowling alley and arcade.
+- Balexert: The largest indoor shopping mall in French Switzerland features a cinema, bowling alley and arcade.

 Plainpalais Outdoor Market